tewhatuora/api-standards/docs/fhir-api-standard/Standards/02-Interoperability.md

 ---
-title: "Interoperability"
+title: "Interoperability of NZ FHIR health implementations"
 ---

-## Interoperability of NZ FHIR health implementations

 :::info
 Interoperability here means that ability of two or more independently-developed health applications to exchange information successfully using FHIR APIs backed by a FHIR repository such as the Health NZ FHIR server.
 :::

-### Requirements
+## Requirements

 FHIR APIs **MUST** comply with all of the following in the interests of interchangeability of data among New Zealand health applications.